 Represented Peter Pan Seafoods in a National Marine Fisheries Services administrative proceeding in Alaska arising under the federal crab rationalization program and governing regulations.
 (2007) Read more

 Counsel for hydroelectric licensee in Avista v.
 U.S. Bureau of Indian Affairs (trial before a Department of the Interior Administrative Law Judge under Section 241 of the Energy Policy Act of 2005, holding that many factual assertions by Interior in hydroelectric relicensing proceeding were unfounded).
 (Dept. of the Interior Admin.
 Law Judge 2007)

 South San Joaquin Irrigation District v.
 Meridian Pacific, Inc.

 Action against political consulting firm for unauthorized entry into governmental agency's computer network.
-(San Joaquin Cnty.
-(Cal.)
+(San Joaquin County (Cal.)
 Super.
 Ct.
 2007)